-FDP_ACF.1.4/CMGR The TSF shall explicitly deny access of subjects to objects based on the No code but Java packages can be loaded or deleted.
+FDP_ACF.1.4/CMGR The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Only Java packages can be loaded or deleted.

-FMT_MSA.1/CMGR Management of security attributes
+FMT MSA.1/CMGR Management of security attributes

 FMT_MSA.1.1/CMGR The TSF shall enforce the CARD CONTENT MANAGEMENT access control SFP to restrict the ability to modify the security attributes code category to none.